Changing Times – Changing Spaces

 We will also print the winning entries as postcards with the photographer’s name and their title/quote/statement.

-We will contact the three first-place winners in each category immediately, and we will publish their entries on the ARL’s new interactive knowledge and communication platform upon its launch in September 2021.
+We will contact the three first-place winners in each category immediately after jury selection, and we will publish their entries on the ARL’s new interactive knowledge and communication platform upon its launch in September 2021.

 Statements on Planning, Law, and Property Rights